quark157/quark157/README.md

 - 👋 Hi, I’m @quark157
 - 👀 I’m interested in quantum algorithms and optical quantum computing hardware.
-- 🌱 I’m currently learning Xanadu's Pennylane and other QC platforms.
+- 🌱 I’m currently learning Xanadu's Strawberryfields and other QC platforms.
 - 💞️ I’m looking to collaborate on any open source QC projects.
 - 📫 How to reach me...
 Discord quark157#6421
 -